 One of the most frequent CSS layout questions is:

-Explain how Flexbox works.
+Explain how Flexbox works under the hood.
 How do flex-grow, flex-shrink, and flex-basis interact to determine the final size of a flex item?
+Provide the step-by-step arithmetic.

-Flexbox (Flexible Box Layout) is a one-dimensional layout model designed to distribute space along a single axis (either horizontally or vertically) and align items dynamically inside a container.
+Flexbox (Flexible Box Layout) is a one-dimensional layout model designed to distribute space along a single axis (either horizontally or vertically) and align items dynamically inside a container, even when their sizes are unknown or dynamic.

 To answer this comprehensively, you need to understand: